zjy365/sailos-website/content/blog/(what-is)/what-is-cloud-native/index.en.md

 4. **Reduced operational costs**: Optimized resource consumption and automation
 5. **Innovation enablement**: Technology flexibility and reduced experimentation barriers

+## Cloud-Native Challenges

+Despite the many cloud-native benefits, this model does come with some trade-offs that should be considered.
+Cloud-native computing is not always straightforward to implement as beyond adopting new tools and technologies, it also requires cultural shifts to make its use successful.

+Some common cloud-native challenges include:

+- **Distributed systems complexity**: Dealing with distributed systems and many moving parts can be overwhelming if you don't have tools or processes in place to manage development, testing, and deployment
+- **Increased operational and technology costs**: Without the right cost optimization and oversight in place to control the use of resources in cloud environments
+- **Lack of existing technology skills**: Teams may need training to work with and integrate a more complex technology stack
+- **Resistance to cultural shifts**: Implementing cloud-native technologies and DevOps best practices requires organizational change
+- **Executive buy-in**: Difficulty communicating cloud-native concepts to gain support from non-technical executives

+However, none of the above is unmanageable with the right expertise and strategy.
+For example, adopting a simple "lift and shift" approach to migrating to the cloud is a good place to start, but it won't provide many of the cloud-native benefits listed above.
+Many organizations end up stalling out at this stage because they haven't anticipated the expense and complexity of re-architecting to a cloud-native architecture.

+We recommend not treating cloud native as a multi-year, big-bang project.
+Instead, it should be considered an ongoing journey of constant iteration to learn and improve as you go.

 ## Common Cloud Native Implementation Challenges

 Despite its benefits, cloud native adoption presents several challenges: